-It all began in the Spring of 2017 and the discovery of a piece of cloth in Manchester; once used in skincare many moons ago.
+It all began in the Spring of 2017 and the discovery of a piece of cloth in Greater Manchester; once used in skincare many moons ago.

 No longer able to use regular granular exfoliants, she tried muslin as an alternative way of exfoliating.

 Catherine decided to see if there were any old british textile mills still operating to see if a quality cotton cloth could be made in the UK.

 Thinking outside the box, reaching for the blue sky, looking backwards, forwards, up and down, left and right.

 Catherine kept a record of everything she found in a folder, along with boxes bulging with fabric samples.

 The search went far and wide…from the very loose weaves of cheese cloth…to a kind of looped cotton poly mix…(we thought)...then different weaves of standard muslin…traditional muslin...toweling flannel.

 Having grown up in a Lancashire cotton town.
 Her grandparents worked in the mills; her granddad as a loom overlooker and her nan as a machinist and inspector.